-We respect and benefit from the Chamber of Auditors and RVDA inspection process.
+We respect and benefit from the regulatory inspections process.
 We thoroughly evaluate the points raised during the inspection to identify areas where we can improve audit quality and the relevance to the System of Quality Management.
 Engagements with significant findings and certain other engagements are subject to root cause analysis (see next section).
 Together with the AQR process, external inspections provide valuable insights into the quality of EY audits.
 These insights help us to effectively execute high-quality audits.